department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

   - anchor: Custom events
   - anchor: Native events
   - anchor: How to migrate to Web Components
+  - anchor: How to migrate from Font Awesome to va-icon
 ---

 ## How to use a web component